Did You Know There Are 3 Different Kinds Of Self-Directed IRA’s?

 The Self-Directed IRA LLC vs. A Custodian Controlled Self-Directed IRA: 6 Aspects Compared.

-Your IRA funds will be held at a passive custodian, such as a local bank, instead of at a custodian you have never worked with before.
+The Self-Directed IRA LLC allows you to sit in the pilot’s seat of your investment portfolio.
+You don’t need anyone’s permission to make the types of investments you want to make.
+The funds will be overseen by a passive custodian, such as a local bank, instead of at a custodian you have never worked with before.